Ford’s Spin reveals new e-scooter and logo

 You might recall that Ford acquired electric scooter company Spin for a reported $100 million last November.
 A swift ramp-up just months afterward brought the Detroit-based automaker’s ambitions into focus.
-Now, with the stated goal of launching in 100 cities by 2020 and well beyond that in the years to come, Spin is beginning to lay the foundation of a network competitive with those of incumbents like Bird and Lime.
+Now, with the stated goal of launching in 100 cities by 2020 and well beyond in the years to come, Spin is beginning to lay the foundation for a network that competes with incumbents like Bird and Lime.

 Spin today refreshed its website, app, and logo and unveiled its third-generation scooter, 15,000 units of which will hit the streets of Portland, Los Angeles, Berkeley, Denver, Washington D.C., Kansas City, Memphis, and Minneapolis, starting in August 2019 (with more cities to follow).
-The company says the new electric scooter was designed with “custom” components and security features, and says in Baltimore in June it successfully completed a pilot program during which riders assessed the e-scooter’s performance and conducted safety checks.
+The company says the new electric scooter was designed with “custom” components and security features and that in June it successfully completed a Baltimore-based pilot program in which riders assessed the e-scooter’s performance and conducted safety checks.

 “We will continue to support the creation of more durable and robust scooters in order to meet the market demand and provide our riders with a safe, smooth, affordable, and reliable ride,” said Spin cofounder and CEO Zaizhuang Cheng in a statement.